jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

 (3) However, no interest is payable if the amount of the interest in respect of that refund is less than $5.
 (4) The Governor-General may, by Order in Council, increase the amount in subsection (3).

-### 90 Position if Commissioner's paying rate changes
+### 90 Position if Commissioner’s paying rate changes
-(1) This section applies if the rate of interest established and notified as the Commissioner's paying rate by an Order in Council made under section 120H of the Tax Administration Act 1994 changes during an interest period in respect of which interest is payable under section 84.
+(1) This section applies if the rate of interest established and notified as the Commissioner’s paying rate by an Order in Council made under section 120H of the Tax Administration Act 1994 changes during an interest period in respect of which interest is payable under section 84.
-(2) The Commissioner's paying rate, for the purposes of section 86, must be taken to be the weighted-average rate based on the number of days on which each rate applied during that period.
+(2) The Commissioner’s paying rate, for the purposes of section 86, must be taken to be the weighted-average rate based on the number of days on which each rate applied during that period.

 ### 91 Overpaid interest
 Interest overpaid by the Commissioner under sections 84 to 90 may be recovered in the same manner as income tax that is payable under the Income Tax Act 2007.